-Reading Australia Fellowship for Teachers of English and Literacy||12pm Friday 10 February 2023||1pm Monday 22 May

-First version - Reading Australia Fellowship for Teachers of English and Literacy
+Reading Australia Fellowship for Teachers of English and Literacy

-The Copyright Agency’s Reading Australia Fellowship for Teachers of English and Literacy will support an experienced teacher to undertake professional skills development and career-enhancing opportunities.
+The Copyright Agency’s Reading Australia Fellowship for Teachers of English and Literacy will support an experienced teacher or teacher librarian to undertake professional skills development and career-enhancing opportunities.

-The Fellowship will enable teachers of English and literacy to undertake research in a designated area that will enhance their skills and abilities in the teaching of English and literacy to Australian students.
+The Fellowship will enable teachers of English and literacy and teacher librarians to undertake project research in a designated area that will enhance their skills and abilities in the teaching of English and literacy to Australian students.
 Research projects may be undertaken overseas but ultimately Australian teachers, teacher librarians and students should benefit from the research findings.